inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

 -  There are two ``plot`` figures in the network.
 The ``perPlot`` figure displays the packet error rate in the client's radio over time.
-The time window is set to three seconds, so data from the entire simulation fits in the graph.
+The time window is set to three seconds, so data from the entire simulation fit in the graph.
 The ``bitratePlot`` figure displays the WiFi bit rate over time.
 Its value goes from 0 to 54, and the time window is 3 seconds.
 -  The ``numRcvdPkCounter`` figure displays the number of data transfers received